 Avatar in India

-In the forests of India near Chitrakoot
+14 year Exile.
+In the forests of India.

 The Ramayana is one of the two great Hindu epics, alongside the Mahabharata.
 It tells the story of Rama, one incarnation of the god.
 It consists of 24,000 verses divided into seven books, called kandas.
 It has been an influential sacred text within Hinduism for centuries, with Rama serving as a model of devotion to dharma, or virtue.
 “Ramayana,” or “The Journey of Rama,” is one of the most compelling Indian epics written by sage Valmiki, who is called the adi kavi, meaning the “first poet” in Sanskrit.
 It is the story of Rama.
 The entire life story of Rama, Sita and their companions allegorically discusses duties, rights and social responsibilities of an individual.
 It illustrates dharma and dharmic living through model characters.